Vulturu, The Carpatian Mountains in Transylvania, Romania, Europe

 Derek: ‘Yeah.
 So she can’t make the tryouts for flyer.’

-The ice is finally broken, and they continue chatting for quite a while, promising to keep in touch…
+The ice is finally broken, and even though they avoid talking about the last time they saw each other, they continue chatting for quite a while, promising to keep in touch…

 After finishing her web quest, she hurries to meet up with Mitchell, Jen and Leann in the library gardens.
 They fool around in the snow for a while, making snow angels and building snowmen.
 Old Missy is on her way to the library and stops to check out what the boisterous kids are up to.
 Taïga isn’t overjoyed at the sudden appearance of her great aunt, she’s always nagging about something…